Embracing More Gratitude and Positivity (Without Wanting to Roll Your Eyes)

 If you think of your emotional baseline as your soil, the key is to treat gratitude more like fertilizer, and less like weed killer.
 In other words, you can’t expect gratitude or positive thinking to serve you if you’re only using them to try and kill off uncomfortable feelings and experiences when they crop up.

-Gratitude and positivity are things we have to tend to and cultivate all the time – not by trying to avoid unpleasant facts and feelings, but by acknowledging them and then continuing to tend to your soil anyway.
+Gratitude and positivity are things we have to tend to and cultivate all the time.
+Not by trying to avoid unpleasant facts and feelings, but by acknowledging them and then continuing to tend to our soil anyway.

 I’ve been thinking a lot recently about what gratitude looks like for me personally, and how I can cultivate more of it in a way that feels genuine without denying myself the opportunity to feel discomfort, or turning my back on the ugliness and injustices that exist in the world.
 Because Pollyannaism has never felt true to who I am.

-To be clear: I don’t want to seem completely tone-deaf here.
+One point I want to be sure to clarify: I don’t want to seem completely tone-deaf here.
 The role of privilege of all kinds in this conversation has to be acknowledged, and it is not lost of me that there are many for whom ‘feeling more positive’ or ‘choosing happiness’ is not simply a choice in the way that it might be fore me.
 This is not an attempt to shame anyone into being more grateful when the hand they’ve been dealt presents serious obstacles.
 But to the extent that each of us is able, we owe it to ourselves to cultivate that positive baseline as well, as honestly, and as often as we can.

-A Few Tips for How to Be More Positive, Without All the Self-Induced Eye Rolls
+A Few Tips for How to Be More Positive, Without the Eye-Roll Factor

 Shoot for wholeness over happiness.
 Remember, ‘negative’ feelings and discomfort aren’t inherently bad.
 Let yourself feel them as they happen, let them move through you, and remind yourself that they’re normal and NOT a sign that you messed up.